 Quick Fact #1: If you compare an encoding with a PSNR of 45 dB or higher with its source video, you won’t notice any difference although less information is used to render this content.
 On the other hand, a PSNR of 35 dB or lower would definitely show noticeable differences between the encoding and its source file.

 This is OK for a start, but as you apply this optimization to a large number of titles, you will begin to see limitations in the PSNR metric.
-An improved method for analysing the visual quality of an image is the Structural SIMilarity (SSIM) index.
+An improved method for analyzing the visual quality of an image is the Structural SIMilarity (SSIM) index.
 SSIM is a method for measuring the similarity between two images.
 Essentially one image is taken as a control, and considered “perfect quality” and the second image in them compared against it and is a useful method for measuring the results of your optimization.
-SSIM is a perception-based model and is focused on changes (structure, luminance) that impacts the perceived quality.
-This provides an improved impression about the quality of our content compared to PSNR, but is also a bit more compute intensive.
+SSIM is a perception-based model and is focused on changes (structure, luminance) that impact the perceived quality.
+This provides an improved impression about the quality of our content compared to PSNR but is also a bit more compute-intensive.
 (Download the Per-Title Encoding Whitepaper)

 How you can do it with Bitmovin?

-Let’s quickly recap what we have learnt until now.
-While a fixed bitrate ladder is not ideal for every type of content, being able to create an optimal bitrate ladder for each and every encoding is very time consuming and expensive.
-So we need a way to efficiently adapt a given bitrate ladder to the complexity needs of the content.
+Let’s quickly recap what we have learned until now.
+While a fixed bitrate ladder is not ideal for every type of content, being able to create an optimal bitrate ladder for each and every encoding is very time-consuming and expensive.
+So we need a way to efficiently adapt a given bitrate ladder to the complex needs of the content.

 As shown in the figure above, the first step of a Bitmovin Per-Title encoding is to compute a “complexity factor” for a given input.
 With our API, this is done during the “complexity analysis” of your input file.
 H264 provides an option called CRF (Constant Rate Factor).
 This factor specifies a “quality level”, which is achieved by varying the bitrate based on the amount of motion detected in the video content.
 The average bitrate of a CRF encoding, allows us to get an impression of the overall complexity of this video asset and to derive a “complexity factor” from it.